International Committee for the Promotion of Chinese Industrial Cooperatives

 3. Support and take part in the promotion undertakings of cooperatives;

-4. Pay membership fees as prescribed; those who fail to pay the appropriate membership fees within the prescribed period shall be considered to have resigned their membership.
+4. Pay membership fees as prescribed; newly individual members (national and foreigner) would pay RMB100 of one-time membership fees ;2) group membership fees would pay each year.
+Those who fail to pay the appropriate membership fees within the two years shall be considered to have resigned their membership.

 Article V General Assembly